 In contrast to add-on products, sell-on products are ones that become relevant for your customers only after you’ve delivered the outcome of your core product.

 Can you see how by converting your book IP into branded products, organized into a robust product ecosystem, you offer clients a logical pathway to working with you in increasingly deeper ways?
 That’s key to building lasting, profitable, mutually beneficial client relationships.
-And that, in turn, is key to using the product development strategy to build a long-term sustainable business fuelled by the IP in your book.
+And that, in turn, is key to using the product development strategy to build a long-term sustainable business fueled by the IP in your book.